crowdsecurity/hub/parsers/s01-parse/firewallservices/pf-logs.md

 This will parse your packet filter logs.
 Tested with PfSense, sending its log to a remote syslog server, where crowdsec can parse them.
-Update decritpionsOPNsense style logs are also supported.
+OPNsense style logs are also supported.

 ### How to enable OPNsense pf log ingestion